 Since then, Melvin has been working to engage, enfranchise, and uplift people in Saint Paul and across the state and nation.
 He’s trained political candidates, community organizers and campaign staff in over 30 states with several national organizations, including Wellstone Action.

-Prior to joining state government, Melvin served on the Saint Paul City Council from 2008 to 2013, serving as the vice chair of the Council for most of that time.
+Melvin served on the Saint Paul City Council from 2008 to 2013, serving as the vice chair of the Council for most of that time.
 Melvin served Saint Paul’s Ward 1 during the lows of the recession, when hundreds of his constituents were threatened with the loss of their jobs, homes, and stability.

 As city councilmember, he championed policies to address some of the city’s most pressing issues, including: